STS Chapter 1: Introduction to Science and Technology and Society

 Technology in a System

 - Technology doesn’t work alone.
 It is part of a system that includes people, policies, and culture.
 For example, introducing irrigation systems in farming isn’t just about the equipment—it’s also about educating farmers, setting water rules, and addressing environmental effects.
+For instance, introducing smart grids is not just about electrical engineering design.
+It also involves government policies, community participation, and environmental considerations.
+Similarly, rolling out a new IT platform or communication network requires infrastructure, user education, and cybersecurity measures.

 -